OrganismalSystemsBiology/faster2/README.md

 * Device label: An identifier of the recording device.
 This label must be the same as the label used for each record in the data files.
 * Mouse group: The plot_summary.py calculates statistics according to this group.
 * Mouse ID: Label of the individual animal.
 * DOB: Date of birth of the animal.
 At present, Faster2 does not use this information.
-But it is always a good practice to record DOB as age affects sleep time.
+However, it is always a good practice to record DOB as age affects sleep time.
 * Stats report: "Yes" or "No." If it is No, that record will be excluded from the statistics.
 * Note: Additional information.